-The MSH-M Series inverter/charger is designed to allow easy access to wiring, circuit breakers, and controls.
+The MSH3012RV inverter/charger is designed to allow easy access to wiring, circuit breakers, and controls.
 Its die cast baseplate with one-piece aluminum cover ensures maximum durability with minimum weight, as well as cooler, more efficient operation.

-The front of the MSH-M inverter is equipped with the following features (refer to Figures 1-1 and 1-2):
+The bottom of the MSH3012RV is equipped with the following features (Figures 1-1 and 1-2):

-- Power ON/OFF Switch a momentary pushbutton switch that alternately turns the inverter on or off. - Status LED Indicator this green LED illuminates to provide information on inverter or charger operation. - 3 Stack/Accessories Connection Port (red label) a RJ11 port that accepts optional accessories.
-Note: the MSH-M Series does not have the ability to be stacked. - Network Connection Port (green label) a RJ11 port that accepts optional network capable accessories (i.e., Auto Gen Start or Battery Monitor). - Remote Connection Port (blue label) a RJ11 port that allows an optional remote control to be connected. - Battery Temperature Sensor Connection Port (yellow label) a RJ11 port that accepts the remote Battery Temperature Sensor (BTS).
+- 1 Power ON/OFF Switch a momentary pushbutton switch that alternately turns the inverter on or off. - Status LED Indicator this green LED illuminates to provide status information on inverter or charger operation. - Accessories Connection Port (red label) a RJ11 port that accepts optional pigtail accessories (red-labeled).

+Note: The MSH3012RV does not have the ability to be stacked.

+- RV-C Status LED this yellow LED is used to determine the RV-C connection's status.
+See Section 3.11.1 for additional information. - RV-C Connection Port (white label) an electrically isolated CAN communication port that allows RV-C control of the features and settings in the inverter and in any optional network capable Magnum accessories (i.e., Auto Gen Start or Battery Monitor).
+See Section 2.8 for more information.